 4) Releasing Attachment From Feelings And Emotions

 This goes to both positive and negative emotions.
-Most of us are attached to feelings of happiness and the feelings of regret.
+Most of us are attached to feelings of happiness and feelings of regret.
 We tend to forget that all of these are just passing emotions.
 Identifying ourselves with our feelings and emotions make us prisoners of our own minds.

-To release your mind, notice when you’re overwhelmed with an emotion, and then take a pause.
+To release your mind, notice when you’re overwhelmed with emotion, and then take a pause.
 Observe your feelings and take a few deep breaths while telling yourself: “This is just an emotion, it does not define who I am.”
 You’ll notice the overwhelming feeling melting away.

 The practice of releasing attachments may be difficult, but only because we have accepted our attachments as part of our lives, believing it is in accordance with the society.